Wooden Accessories, Gadgets and Frames

 Kind of like a Scissor Block -- only round!
 We have a new gadget that is designed to carefully hold your scissors, some needles, maybe a laying tool or seam ripper, and even a small ruler or chart.
-Wayne-The-Wood-Guy has a son, Greg.
-This is by *Greg's Turn.* It's Greg's turn to turn wood into cool gadgets for us like Wayne has for years!
+Wood has been turned into cool gadgets for us for years!

 This little guy measures approx 2-1/4 inches in diameter and stands 3-1/4 inches high.
 It features a felted bottom and 4 compartments, Two that are lined with felt in the bottoms that are about 2-1/4 inches deep.
 Store your scissors or rippers or laying tools in those holes.
 The bottom is soft and padded so tips are protected.
 The third, smaller hole has a magnet in the bottom -- that's for needles.
 The magnet keeps them in place in case your tower tips over.
 It is about 1-3/4 inches deep.

 The slit is there for a small ruler or chart -- it is 3/4 of an inch deep.
 (I was absolutely NOT going to tell you that my mind sees a little face here!
 I see two eyes, a little nose and a mouth!
 But the little mouth is crooked because Greg has to make the slit in the direction of the wood grains so that they don't split!
 So I have all these little people looking at me, and they are so cute!
 Isn't that dumb?!)
 So, you have this little friend... all of them are different colors because they are made of different woods, and their little mouths are just every-which-way... and they are so FUNCTIONAL and HANDY!
 I wonder what they are saying....